 This factsheet includes key value of solar study design elements and applications.

-The NSC launched the Value of Solar Center of Excellence website, a reference library that provides information about the resource valuation issues.
-Featured resources include Achieving Very High PV Penetration: The Need for an Effective Electricity Remuneration Framework and a Central Role for Grid Operators and Value of Solar Tariff Pilot Design Elements, an educational document containing key design elements and sample language for legislation and methodology that explains the benefits of the value of solar tariff.
+Seeing that the need for information on solar valuation was not confined to the Northeast and could not be met with just two publications, the Pace Energy and Climate Center also launched the Value of Solar Center of Excellence website, a reference library that provides information about resource valuation issues.
+In addition to the two publications from the NESEMC, featured resources on this website include Achieving Very High PV Penetration: The Need for an Effective Electricity Remuneration Framework and a Central Role for Grid Operators and Value of Solar Tariff Pilot Design Elements, an educational document containing key design elements and sample language for legislation and methodology that explains the benefits of a value of solar tariff.

 This article proposes that a value-based electricity compensation mechanism could be an effective vehicle to enable high solar penetration and deliver affordable firm power generation.